Top European Diplomats Urge Inclusive Transition In Syria Visit - UrduPoint

 Syria's civil war -- which started in 2011, sparked by the Assad government's brutal repression of democracy protests -- saw Germany, France and a host of other countries shutter their diplomatic missions in Damascus.

-The conflict killed more than 500,000 people, displaced millions and left Syria fragmented and ravaged.
+The conflict killed more than 500,000 people, displaced millions and left Syria fragmented, its people impoverished and infrastructure ravaged.

-The new authorities have called for the lifting of sanctions imposed on Syria under Assad to allow for reconstruction.

-Paris is due to host an international summit on Syria later this month, following a similar meeting in December in Jordan.

 Recent Stories